dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ```

 ###### Period and Duration
-For time intervals we have 2 classes `Period` and `Duration`.
+For time intervals we have 2 classes:
-`Period` - used for days, months, years
+* `Period` - used for days, months, years
-`Duration` - for days, hours, minutes and seconds.
+* `Duration` - for days, hours, minutes and seconds.
 Although you can set duration for 365 days - so a year, it’s not the best practise.
 Also you can easily set a duration for 1 year, 2 days and 3 seconds, but it has no constructor for this.
 You should convert to the least measure and pass it to duration.
 `Duration.toString` always return `PT` (stands for Period of Time) and then duration itself.
 ```java
 import java.time.Duration;